 The purpose of the fund is to provide scholarships for students majoring in Tourism and Hospitality Management who best exemplify the John Mannino’s passion for the hospitality industry.
-Once an application has been submitted, eligible candidates will be contacted regarding submission of a resume and essay on the topic of hospitality.
-This scholarship is based on financial need.

 The purpose of the fund is to provide scholarships for students enrolled in STHM who have financial need and who have demonstrated significant involvement in extracurricular activities.